 “It’s hard to go wrong with a monstera.
-The plant really gives any space instant jungle vibes and come in many sizes and variegations, which help them blend into their surroundings,” says Erin Marino, NYC houseplant shop The Sill’s communications director.
+The plant gives any space instant jungle vibes and comes in many sizes and variegations, which helps them blend into their surroundings,” says Erin Marino, communications director at NYC houseplant shop The Sill.
 “I love to display this plant in a white ceramic planter for the green and white contrast.”

-To get every tip and trick on how to care for your monstera, The Sill’s Marino and resident plant expert Christopher Satch offer these suggestions for keeping it alive and well.
+To get every tip and trick on how to care for your monstera, Marino and The Sill’s resident plant expert, Christopher Satch, break down everything you need to know to keep your plant du jour alive and well.

 Why We Love It

-“It’s hard to put an exact life span on a plant, but a monstera can definitely outlive its owner if given the proper care.
-We’ve had customers tell us about houseplants that they’ve had for decades and are still going strong.”
+“It’s hard to put an exact lifespan on a plant, but a monstera can definitely outlive its owner if given the proper care.
+We’ve had customers tell us about houseplants that they’ve had for decades and are still going strong,” says Satch.

 “Monsteras require bright to moderate, indirect sunlight.
-Avoid direct sun.
-Unfortunately, apartments can be lacking in natural sunlight, so if your space is pretty dim, this is a houseplant that you’ll want to pass on.”
+Unfortunately, apartments can be lacking in natural sunlight, so if your space is pretty dim, this is a houseplant that you’ll want to pass on,” says Satch.

-“Monsteras will tolerate many soils, but do best in well-drained potting soil.”
+“Monsteras will tolerate many soils, but they do best in well-drained potting soil,” says Satch.

 “When mixing plants together, always choose plants that require similar care.
-Grouping houseplants together is great because not only is it aesthetically pleasing and really packs a visual punch, but it also helps to maintain slightly higher humidity levels than normal, which most tropical plants benefit from.”
+Grouping houseplants together is great because not only is it aesthetically pleasing and really packs a visual punch, but it also helps to maintain slightly higher humidity levels than normal, which most tropical plants benefit from,” shares Marino.

-“Monsteras, with their rounded leaves, look great next to philodendrons and pothos, which have similar shaped leaves and require similar care (although they can get away with less natural sunlight).
-However, if you’re looking to offset the shape of the monstera’s broad leaves with something different, try some bird’s nest ferns.”
+Given their meandering, round leaves, monsteras tend to look great next to philodendrons and pothos, which have similar shaped leaves and require similar care.
+However, if you’re looking to create contrast, Satch suggests offsetting their broad leaves with a plant with prickly shape and texture, like bird’s nest ferns.